EddieJIV/osTicket-Ticket-Lifecycle-Examples/README.md

  <img width="700" height="700" alt="resolved" src="https://github.com/user-attachments/assets/3de6b423-76e1-43fd-abc2-9dd2c25b87b3" />

- - Congratulations!
-You have successfully created, worked, and resolved a Help Desk ticket within osTicket!
+Congratulations!
+We've meticulously navigated the lifecycle of a help desk ticket, starting from its creation by end-user Karen, to its successful resolution by agent Jane, and sucessfuly resolved a Help Desk ticket within osTicket!

+Now, on to the next example:

 # Example 2: "Adobe Broke"